 This site was first published on 16th April 2008 and has been updated on the dates below.
 It is usually updated for the first day of each month, but may not be updated every month as there may be nothing to add, and there may be extra updates, if required, at other times.
+This page is subject to regular updates so if you have visited previously please use the refresh key (F5) to make sure that you are looking at the latest version.
 To read this page from the beginning click here.

 |1st November 2017|

 In October Sunderland District gained a Wheel Table at the end of the blacksmith and wheelwrights shop and the Beamish 'Venture' bus is finally finished and running.

 |1st October 2017|